hamiltonjim/complex/README.md

 any arbitrary power)
 - `fun reciprocal(): Complex` (returns 1 / receiver)
+- `fun equals(other: Any?): Boolean` (returns true if other is Complex and equal to the receiver); conforms to the JVM concept of equals() and hashCode()
-- `fun equals(other: Any?): Boolean` (returns true if other is Complex and close to the receiver; or if other is a Number, the reciever isReal, and other is close to the receiver.
-Written in terms of close(other: Complex): Boolean)
+- `fun equalTo(other: Any?): Boolean` (returns true if other is a Complex and both re and im are within EPSILON of their counterparts, or if other is a Number, the reciever isReal, and other is close to the receiver.
+Written in terms of `fun close(other: Complex): Boolean` and
+`fun Double.close(other: Double): Boolean`)
 - `fun expITheta(theta: Double): Complex` (leaning on Euler's formula, returns cos(theta) + j * sin(theta))